jmhuie/Salamander_Limb_Bone_Evo/README.md

-# Salamander_LimbBones
+# Salamander Limb Bone Evolution
-Data and code for "Functional trade-offs and complex life cycles promote morphological diversity in salamander limb bones"
+This repository contains the data and R scripts for "Functional trade-offs and complex life cycles promote morphological diversity in salamander limb bones"